 By Viktorija from Edmonton, KY

 I try to keep my seeds handy and in order.
 I've never been able to do just that.
 I have paper bags of seeds.
 I have jars of seed, lots of baby food jars from when I raised a robin.
-There are large plastic bags and more.
-The only ones I've managed to corral are the smaller seed.
-I have hundreds of packs of them.

 When I buy seeds for the garden they tend to get misplaced or make a mess.
 I found an easy storage solution that organizes them and makes them easy to grab and head off to the garden.
 I use a couple plastic coupon file organizers for storage of commercial seed packages.

 This is an organized way to store seeds from the produce you buy, grow in your garden, or purchased seed packets.
 It is a hardware storage container which can be purchased at Harbor Freight for under $20.